cmoffroad/osm-guidelines/README.md

 > Refrain from changing an existing object if its latest modification was done based on a ground survey (GPS).

-### Avoid adding paths
+### Add paths with caution

+When adding paths based on satellite imagery, make sure they are the thinnest line possible, and there is no housing, cars visible along.
+Many residential roads have been wrongly added as path, while the visible road is clearly large enough (double wheel track), and multiple housing, some with cars are present.

-Make sure they are the thinnest line possible, and there is no housing along.
-The majority of visible trails on satellite imagery are double tracks, including unmaintained ones.
-If you are not sure, do not add it, or tag it as [fixme=survey](https://wiki.openstreetmap.org/wiki/Key:fixme)
+If you are not sure if it's a path or a road, do not add it, or tag it as [fixme=survey](https://wiki.openstreetmap.org/wiki/Key:fixme)

 ## Places